Betsy Atkins: Career

 Atkins started her career in the industrial automation and semiconductor industry at General Electric.

 Atkins co-founded Interlan, an Ethernet network controller card systems company.
 The company was acquired by Micom Systems in 1985.
 In 1988, Atkins became the CEO of Key Computer Labs, selling the company to Amdahl Corporation.

 In 1989, she co-founded Ascend Communications and served as a board member and Global CRO and EVP marketing and services.
 Ascend was acquired by Lucent in 1999.
 Atkins joined the Lucent board in 2000.

 She became the CEO of NCI, Inc., a nutraceutical functional food company, building the company until it was acquired by Artal Luxembourg in 1993.

-Atkins has also worked in corporate governance, serving as an expert witness on the Adelphia bankruptcy case in 2003, and as chairman of the Special Litigation Committee at HealthSouth Corporation.
+Atkins has also worked in corporate governance, as an expert witness on the Adelphia bankruptcy case in 2003, and as chairman of the special litigation committee at HealthSouth Corporation.

 Board work

-Atkins has served on more than 27 public boards and various private boards and a number of private equity and venture-backed boards in various industries.
+Atkins has been on more than 27 public boards and various private boards and a number of private equity and venture-backed boards in various industries.
 She has been through 13 IPOs and has directorship experiences in America, Canada, France, China, and Sweden.
-According to a Harvard study, she has served on the second most public boards of any woman.
+According to a Harvard study, she has been on the second most public boards of any woman.